guysutton/nba_analytics_blog/README.md

-# NBA analystics in R blog
+# NBA analytics in R blog

 This repo contains the source code for [my NBA analytics blog](https://nbaanalyticsr.netlify.app/).